Looking for magazine writing jobs that pay well and are open to new writers?

 Take note of the ones that call out to you.
 Read their articles, and get to know their writing style before pitching your ideas.

-The main focus for Cosmopolitan magazine is the empowerment of young women.
+The main focus of Cosmopolitan magazine is the empowerment of young women.
 They prefer pieces ranging from 1,000 to 1,500 words, complete with clear, high-definition photos.

 They pay $200 to $400 each for feature articles and around $0.20 a word for other articles.